nic-dgl104-winter-2024/rrj-ravindersingh/README.md

 In part 2 of the project, I added more features.
 First, I created another object and updated the data.
 Then, I made another instance and checked if they were the same.
 Finally, I checked if the instance existed or not.

+## Reflection of Overall Projects and RRJ
+Part - 1 Reflection (External Community)

+In the community code external project, I learned how people collaborate on different projects by sharing them on platforms like GitHub.
+They make their projects public and invite others to contribute by doing things like creating documentation, reviewing code, and testing for errors.
+If someone encounters a problem they can't solve, they can create an issue and others can work on solving it.
+Additionally, project owners can review and approve changes made by others before merging them into the main project.
+People can also fork projects, create separate branches, and work on different parts of the project simultaneously.
+This collaborative approach allows for efficient teamwork and helps projects progress more effectively.